Skip to main content

 Step 2: Take the ATI TEAS (Test of Essential Academic Skills)

-• At any testing center that administers the computerized ATI TEAS
+• Any testing center that administers the computerized ATI TEAS

-For more information, refer to the Admission Criteria.
+• For more details, refer to the ATI TEAS for Health Sciences and the Admission Criteria.

 Step 3: Complete the Allied Health Program Student Application

-Complete the Allied Health Program Student Application and turn in by the deadline date listed above.
-The application link will be emailed to you after confirmation of attendance of an information session is verified.
+• Fill out the Allied Health Program Student Application by the deadline (you will receive the application link after verifying your attendance at an information session).

-After acceptance into the program, a college ready classification in the Texas Success Initiative (TSI) is required by August.
+• After acceptance, ensure you have a college-ready classification in the Texas Success Initiative (TSI) by August.

 Step 4: Complete Immunizations